neta-elad/conproj-a/book/description.md

 - There are mainly postpositions (instead of prepositions), and noun cases are marked with suffixes.

-There are 4 base cases,
+There are 5 base cases,
 on top which more complicated ones are constructed.
 Noun modifiers agree with the base case of the noun.
 Those base cases are:

 - Nominative, the subject of the sentence.
 - Accusative, the direct object of the sentence.
+- Dative, an indirect object
+    representing beneficiary or goal of the action.
+- Locative, an indirect object representing the place where the event occurred.
-- Genitive, used for possession constructions ('s in English), as well as the base case for most other cases.
+- Genitive, used for possession constructions ('s in English), as well as the base case for combining with other cases.
-- Locative/dative, an indirect object representing the place where the event occurred, or the beneficiary of the action.

 Nouns are classified according to 3 genders:

-- Human, for nouns representing humans, as well as most body parts.
+- Human, for nouns representing humans, as well as most body parts, and some birds.
 - Animate, for nouns representing most animal
     (bugs and small critters are not included), as well as some natural phenomena (rivers, storms).
 - Inanimate, for all other nouns.

 donotinclude{description/tables.md}@